Wansmer/langmapper.nvim/README.md

 Must be called at the very end of `init.lua`, after all plugins have been loaded and all key bindings have been set.

-This function also handles mappings made via wim script.
+This function also handles mappings made via vim script.

 Does not handle mappings for lazy-loaded plugins.
 To avoid it, see `hack_keymap`.